 Industry and commerce are an important function of the Mississippi River in Saint Paul.
 The shipping industry also serves Greater Minnesota and the Upper Midwest.
 Located 1.800 miles inland from the Gulf of Mexico, the Saint Paul Port is a hub in the intermodal freight transportation system, where barge, rail and truck traffic intersect.
 Agricultural products and other bulk materials are brought by rail and truck from throughout the Upper Midwest, and transferred to barges that travel to downriver ports.
 Barge Terminal #1, Barge Terminal #2, Southport Terminal and Upper River Services are major locations requiring water access.
 While there are no confirmed prospects for the immediate future, the City acknowledges that river-related, shipping-related and riverdependent industrial and commercial uses will continue to locate in the river corridor, and be integral to Saint Paul's quality of life and continued economic growth.
 The City recognizes that careful management of these uses is critical to avoid or minimize adverse effects on the river.
-The City of Saint Paul regulates land use in these port areas.
-However, barge fleeting is regulated by permits issued by the United States Army Corps of Engineers.

 In addition, there are four recreational marinas in Saint Paul - Watergate Marina, two marinas managed by the Saint Paul Yacht Club (one by the High Bridge, the other just upriver from the Wabasha Bridge), and a marina between the Wabasha and Robert Street bridges.
 There are two canoe/kayak landings, a boat launch at Hidden Falls, and a boat landing where the Paddleford riverboats dock.
 The marinas and landings are all located in City or regional parks.
 Watergate Marina is the planned location for a new Environmental Learning Center as envisioned in the Great River Passage Master Plan.

 Existing water-oriented uses are identified on Map CA-7.

+Policy CA-24.
+Prioritize protection of natural resources, nature-based recreation and public access to the Mississippi River in the Gorge Reach.

 Policy CA-25.
-Prioritize protection of natural resources, nature-based recreation and public access to the Mississippi River in the Gorge Reach.
+Prioritize protection of natural resources, nature-based recreation and public access to the Mississippi River in the Valley Reach.

 Policy CA-26.
-Prioritize protection of natural resources, nature-based recreation and public access to the Mississippi River in the Valley Reach.
+Prioritize urban development, activation of the riverfront, public access and green connections to the Mississippi River in the Downtown Reach.

 Policy CA-27.
-Prioritize urban development, activation of the riverfront, public access and green connections to the Mississippi River in the Downtown Reach.
+Prioritize a balance between urban development and natural resources protection, and public access to the Mississippi River in the Floodplain Reach.

 Policy CA-28.
-Prioritize a balance between urban development and natural resources protection, and public access to the Mississippi River in the Floodplain Reach.
+Limit commercial and industrial land uses along the river to those having an economic or operational need for a river location, provided that they do not:

+- have a significant adverse impact on water or air quality in the river corridor; or - 2. substantially impair the visual character of the corridor from adjacent neighborhoods or the river itself.

 Policy CA-29.
-Limit commercial and industrial land uses along the river to those having an economic or operational need for a river location, provided that they do not:

-- 1. have a significant adverse impact on water or air quality in the river corridor; or - 2. substantially impair the visual character of the corridor from adjacent neighborhoods or the river itself.
+Support the replacement, as leases expire, of non-river-related businesses with river-related businesses at Barge Terminal #1, Barge Terminal #2, Red Rock and Southport.

 Policy CA-30.
-Support the replacement, as leases expire, of non-river-related businesses with river-related businesses at Barge Terminal #1, Barge Terminal #2, Red Rock and Southport.
+Minimize the visual and physical impacts of river-related commercial and industrial land uses through native vegetation and landscaping.

 Policy CA-31.
-Minimize the visual and physical impacts of river-related commercial and industrial land uses through native vegetation and landscaping.
+Partner with the Saint Paul Port Authority to remediate contaminated sites in the river corridor.

 Policy CA-32.
-Partner with the Saint Paul Port Authority to remediate contaminated sites in the river corridor.
+Support the redevelopment of vacant and underutilized industrial sites as mixed-use urban villages that reconnect the city to the river, where these sites are not able to be reused as commercial or industrial businesses having an economic or operational need for a river location.

 Policy CA-33.
-Support the redevelopment of vacant and underutilized industrial sites as mixed-use urban villages that reconnect the city to the river, where these sites are not able to be reused as commercial or industrial businesses having an economic or operational need for a river location.

-Policy CA-34.
 Design new public and private development to embrace the river and turn its face to it, so that the river's edge becomes the city's shared "front yard."